Return of deposit upon completion of your course

 The degree certificate will be made out in your name exactly as it appears in the University records unless evidence of a mistake or of a formal change of name is submitted.
 Any such evidence should be sent to the Tutorial and Admissions Office without delay.

-9.15am to 11.15am - Registration and collection of ordered gowns and hoods from the Tutorial and Admissions Office (B staircase)
+9.15am to 11.15am - Registration and collection of Senate House Tickets in the Tutorial and Admissions Office (B staircase)

 11.15am - Assemble for group photograph outside the chapel and talk by the Praelector about Senate-House procedures

 11.45am - Assemble outside Howard Building for procession to the Senate-House